Jammersplit/Randy.js/README.md

 # Randy.js
 A collection of primitive JavaScript functions for generating versatile random results.

 The default random function in JavaScript generates values from 0 to 1.
-To make these values useful in your code, you often need to modify them.
+To make these values useful for coding, you often need to modify them.
 Mapping random results to another range is straightforward.
 But it can be less trivial to do more interesting things, like generating very specific random values or using dynamic probabilities for random results.

 This collection contains a few fairly simple but handy random generator functions that might be a helpful starting point for creating more useful and interesting kinds of randomness.
 They might be used in generative or parametric design projects, for game mechanics, to randomize decisions and options, or to intentionally introduce exceptions and outliers to a process.